Sunday, October 29, 2023

 Initially, I was going to call this blog post "Crackle Weave: Treadling," because treadling seemed like the next topic in a logical progression of notes:

 Except with crackle, there's so much more to it.
 Treadling is where the fun begins because this is when the patterns reveal themselves on the loom.
-But also part of the equation are yarn choices (colors, number, and types of weft, etc.) plus the way it's treadled.
+But also part of the equation are yarn choices (colors, number, and types of weft, etc.) plus the way it's threaded.
 So I changed the name of the post to better reflect that.

-Overshot Manner (also called traditional or two-shuttle crackle)
+Overshot Manner (also called traditional crackle)

 threading - Scandinavian Favorite